okta/okta-idx-java/README.md

         .withStateHandle(stateHandle)
         .build());

-// get remediation options to go to the next step
 // since the org requires password only, we don't have the "select password authenticator" step as in previous examples remediationOptions = idxResponse.remediation().remediationOptions();
 remediationOptionsOptional = Arrays.stream(remediationOptions)
         .filter(x -> "challenge-authenticator".equals(x.getName()))